 3/4 cup butter, softened

 1 cup almond meal plus 2 tablespoons for tossing with the peaches

 Peaches and Topping

 Evenly spread the topping over all the peaches.
 Bake in a 350 degree oven for about 45 minutes.
-The bottom crust will absorb a little peach juice.The topping will become custard like.
+(I preheat a rimmed sheet pan and put the tart on the pan in case dripping of fruit juice occurs) The bottom crust will absorb a little peach juice.The topping will become custard like.
 If you like,serve with whipped cream(but not necessary).